TomasHas/TomasHas/README.md

 Hello there,

-I'm Tomas, a versatile professional with a commitment for customer satisfaction.
+I'm Tomas, a versatile professional with a commitment for client satisfaction.

 My background is  as diverse as it is dynamic.
 With a recent graduation from Henry Bootcamp, an intensive full-stack web design bootcamp, I've embarked on a new journey in the tech industry, ready to leverage my experience from working in Fortune 500 companies, medium size businesses, and entrepreneurial ventures.